- Fibrosis and simple cysts

 - Duct ectasia

-Women with this condition have a 7 to 11 times higher risk of developing invasive cancer in either breast.
+Women with LCIS have a 7 to 11 times higher risk of developing invasive cancer in either breast.
 For this reason, women with LCIS should make sure they have regular mammograms and doctor visits.
-They should also talk to their doctor to see if their breast cancer risk is high enough to need breast MRI for screening along with mammograms.
+Some women with LCIS choose to take medicine to lower their risk of breast cancer.
+More detailed information on this can be found in Medicines to Reduce Breast Cancer Risk.